thaiminhpv/thaiminhpv/README.md

 # 👋 Hi there, I'm [Phạm Vũ Thái Minh](https://thaiminhpv.github.io/)

-- I'm a Software Engineering student at FUNiX University
+- I'm a Software Engineering student at FPT University

 - I am interested in Software Development and Engineering as well as Artificial Intelligence.